-Figure 1.
-3S integrated system configuration The digital video capturing system records the images of the center ground that radar beam covers.
+Figure 1 "3S" integrated system configuration The digital video capturing system can record the images of the center ground that radar beam covers.
 These ground images can be used as texture data for 3D scene and update the earth's surface information.
-The GIS provides a database management platform to integrate, display, and analyse the data collected from GPS and digital video capturing system.
+The GIS provides a database management platform for integration, display, and analysis of the data collected from GPS and digital video capturing system.
 Digital elevation model (DEM), 3D scene and other information about the experiment area can be obtained from GIS.
-GPS can acquire the coordinates and attitude data of the experiment platform in real time, and the ground center coordinates and range of a radar clutter or an image can be calculated through coordinates transformation.
-Of course, the INS is a better instrument to obtain the attitude data of the experiment platform.
-With these coordinates, spatial information about the area generating radar clutter can be retrieved from GIS.
-All of these is helpful to analyse radar clutter.
-2.2 Key Technologies of Implementing 3S Integration In a 3S integrated system, GIS is a subsystem to manage and analyse data, while others are the parts of data collection that based on sensors.
+GPS can acquire the instant coordinates and attitude data of the experiment platform in real time, and the center coordinates and range of a radar beam or an image can be calculated through coordinates transformation.
+Of course, the attitude data of the experiment platform can be obtained by the INS.
+With these coordinates, spatial information about the area generating radar echo, which is helpful for analyzing radar clutter, can be retrieved from GIS.
+2.2 '3S' integration key technologies In '3S' integrated system, GIS is a subsystem of manages and analyzes data, while others are the parts of data collection that based on sensors.
 These sensors include microwave sensor (radar), positioning sensor (GPS receiver) and image sensor (CCD camera).
-So, to implement an organic 3S integration is to make the multi-sensors integrated.
-Radar clutter data, video data and GPS positioning data are collected automatically in real time.
-But radar, GPS receiver and digital video capturing system belong to different parts respectively.
-In order to integrate the system and support radar clutter collection, an internal contact, or a common frame of reference must be created among radar, GPS receiver and digital video capturing system.
-For example, a synchronizing sign from one of these sensors or a special instrument can be provided to the other sensors, and make them cooperate with each other and confirm the relation of their data flows.
+Radar clutter data, video data and GPS positioning data are collected automatically in real time by each system instrument.
+In this integrated system, radar, GPS receiver and digital video capturing system belong to different parts respectively.
+In order to integrate the system and support radar altimeter clutter collection, an internal contact, or a common frame of reference must be created among radar, GPS receiver and digital video capturing system.
+For example, a synchronizing sign from one of these sensors or a special instrument can be provided the other sensors, and make them cooperate with each other and confirm the relation of their data flows.
 With a clear matching relation in space-time, these multi-sensors data can be input, managed and analyzed in GIS, and provide detailed background information for radar clutter analysis.
-Therefore, In order to implement the integration application of Digital Video Capturing System, GPS and GIS, some key technologies must be realized.
-They include communication of sync signal between multi-sensors, controllable video capturing, calculating coordinates of the radar antenna and video camera or the ground center of radar beam and image.
-2.3 Solutions to Multi-sensors Cooperation 2.3.1 Principle In vehicle-borne or airborne experiment, GPS receiver, radar and digital video capturing system run in respective instrument and in respective rhythm, or non-synchronization.
-In order to achieve the integration of radar, GPS receiver and digital video capturing system and make them cooperate with each other, two principles must be used.
+Therefore, the integration of '3S' can be implemented.
+In order to implement the application of '3S' integration, some key technologies must be realized.
+They include communication of synchronization signal between multi-sensors, controllable video capturing, calculating coordinates of the radar antenna and video camera or the ground center of radar beam and image.
+2.3 Principle and solutions of multi-sensors cooperation 2.3.1 Principle In vehicle-borne or airborne experiment, GPS receiver, radar and video capturing system work in respective instrument and run in respective rhythm, or non-synchronization.
+In order to integrate radar, GPS receiver and digital video capturing system and make them cooperate with each other, two solutions are use to achieve this integration.
 First, three parts must obey a common order or dating pulse to start up or end work.
 The drive pulse which triggers radar transmits electromagnetic wave is exported as the dating pulse to others.
 Second, every point's instantaneous coordinates of the radar antenna and video camera on the experiment platform's track must be naturalised into the GPS epoch of GPS receiver's antenna.
 Afterwards, their coordinates can be obtained by interpolating the natural position data of GPS receiver.
-2.3.2 Multi-sensors Cooperation Solutions There are four solutions to be able to implement multi-sensors cooperation in terms of experiment devices.
+2.3.2 multi-sensors cooperation solutions There are four solutions to be able to implement multi-sensors cooperation in terms of experiment devices.
 1. GPS receiver as the master synchronization controller.